ealsur/auth0swagger/README.md

       }
     }

+> Note: You can use `appsettings.Development.json` and `appsettings.Production.json` to store your configuration data.
+Make sure to configure `.gitignore` to not include them in your repository though

 In the [Web App appsettings.json](./swaggerweb/appsettings.json), you need to fill some extra values plus the CallbackUrl, which should be equal to your Web App running domain.

     {